brianacaywood/active-directory/README.md

 <img src="https://user-images.githubusercontent.com/131008349/233227592-a293f528-7a9d-4d65-9662-7e6e50f4e8a4.PNG" height="80%" width="80%" alt="Create subscription in Azure"/>
 </p>
 <p>
-Login to portal.azure.com and create subscription for your resource groups, subnet mask, and virtual machine to be housed under.
+Login to Portal.Azure.com and create a VM but instead of using Windows 10 (21H2), you will use the Windows 10 Server for the imaging.
+Keep in mind the login credentials for each of the VM's.
 </p>
 <br />